ahijevyc/cutoffs_and_troughs/README.md

     - Submitted by driver script, receives year, month, fhour information from the driver.
     - For operational GFS data, this scripts 850, 500, and 200 hPa Z, T, U, V, and RH from grib2 files, converts to smaller netcdf files.
     - For each itime and fhour, the identification_algorithm_globe is submitted with command line arguments setting the output file, search radii, slope ratio threshold, and other parameters
-  - `identification_algorithm_global_noDisambigSteps.f90`
+  - identification_algorithm_global_noDisambigSteps.f90
-    - This is the Fortran code that is used to identify “cutoff lows” and “preexisting troughs”
+    - This Fortran code identifies “cutoff lows” and “preexisting troughs”.
     - Refer to comments in the code for documentation.
 Also see Lupo et al. (2023) and Kasuga et al. (2021)
-  - `identification_algorithm_globe `
+  - `identification_algorithm_globe`
     - Compiled identification_algorithm_globe_ noDisambigSteps.f90.
 This code is run using a combination of driver_IdentifyFeatures.csh run_IdentifyFeatures.csh.
   - `driver_TrackAnalysis.csh`
     - Driver script to run track_analysis (note that there is no “run_” script).
     - Tracks analysis features in serial (from the first valid time to the last), run on an interactive casper node.
     - User can set normalization values for the penalty terms (some testing configurations are provided.
 The current configuration is “pmax1.5_2stdnorms_munozDmax1200_oppmax700” and is based on normalization values used by Lupo et al. (2023)
     - The list of analysis/verification time files is provided to the Fortran code, which outputs .track files
-  - `track_analysis.f90`
+  - track_analysis.f90
-    - This is the Fortran code that is used to track analysis-time features.
+    - This Fortran code tracks analysis-time features.
 See .f90 file for comments.
   - `track_analysis`
-    - Compiled `track_analysis.f90`.
-This code is run using driver_TrackAnalysis.csh
+    - Compiled track_analysis.f90.
+This code is run using `driver_TrackAnalysis.csh`
   - `driver_TrackForecast.csh`
-    - Driver script to run `run_TrackForecast.csh` and `track_forecast.f90`
+    - Driver script to run `run_TrackForecast.csh` and track_forecast.f90
     - Submit batch jobs to track forecast features for from f000-f240 for each initial time during each month.
 Submit each month as a separate casper job
     - User can set normalization values for the penalty terms (some testing configurations are provided.
 The current configuration is “pmax1.5_2stdnorms_munozDmax1200_oppmax700” and is based on normalization values used by Lupo et al. (2023)
     - The list of analysis/verification time files is provided to the Fortran code, which outputs .track files